JanssenSimon/wimp/README.md

   - --template
   - -V
   - --css
-2. make it so that html files are sent into public at the same time, rename so that .html instead of .md.html
-3. figure out how to run on startup or something when initializing use systemd to make it work
+2. figure out how to run on startup or something when initializing use systemd to make it work
-4. make names of folders and things configurable using variables
+3. make names of folders and things configurable using variables